A Skellam Regression Model for Quantifying Positional Value in Soccer: eLPAR and Market Value

-Nevertheless, what we are really interested in is the monetary value that a team pays for 1 expected league point above replacement per player.
+Splitting the players into the four lines, Figure \ref{fig:mv} presents the salaries paid to the players during the 2015-16 season in the English Premier League.
+As we can see goalkeepers are the lowest paid (overall), with defenders coming at a slightly higher price, while midfielders and attackers are paid gradually higher salaries.
+Of course, these are distributions of the raw data and do not control for other variables such as player quality.
+What we are really interested in is the monetary value that a team pays for 1 expected league point above replacement per player (per game).
 Granted there is a different supply of players in different positions.
-For example, only 8.5\% of the players are goal keepers, as compared to approximately 35\% of defenders\footnote{There is another approximately 35\% of midfielders and 21\% of attackers.}, and hence, one might expect goalkeepers to be paid more than defenders.
-However, there is also smaller demand for these positions and hence, we expect these two to cancel out to a fairly great extend, at least to an extend that should not over-inflate the market values.
-By dividing the market value $\mv_{\player}$ of a player with his $\method_{\player}$ value, we obtain an estimate for the monetary cost $\cost_{\player}$ that teams are willing to pay for obtaining 1 league point above replacement from this player (i.e., $\cost_{\player}=\dfrac{\mv_{\player}}{\method_{\player}}$).
-Given that 1 league point is worth the same in terms of league standings regardless of where it comes from (e.g., a striker or a goalkeeper), we should expect that $\cost_{\player_1} = \cost_{\player_2}, \forall \player_1, \player_2$ (or at least approximately equal).
-Figure \ref{fig:mv} (middle) presents the cost (in Euros) per 1 expected league point (above replacement) for different positions as a function of the $\method$ they provide.
-An {\em efficient} market, as alluded to above, would have four straight horizontal lines, one on top of the other, since the cost of 1 expected league point for a team should be the same regardless of where this point is expected from.
-However, what we observe is that the market over-values significantly goal keepers (even though on average they are only the 3rd highest paid line), and this is mainly a result of their low $\method$ (the best goalkeeper in our dataset provides an $\method$ of just over 0.1 per 90 minutes).
-Furthermore, teams appear to be willing to pay a premium for expected league points generated by the offense as compared to points generated by the defense, and this premium increases with $\method$.
-This becomes even more clear from the right plot in Figure \ref{fig:mv}, where we have plot the same cost per 1 league point from player $\player$, $c_{\player}$, but as a function of a player's FIFA rating $\rating_{\player}$.
-As we can see teams are willing to pay multiples in premium for 1 expected league point coming from a goalkeeper with 85 FIFA rating as compared to 1 expected league point (i.e., the same performance) coming from a defender with the same rating (vertical dashed line).
+For example, only 8.5\% of the players are goal keepers, as compared to approximately 35\% of defenders\footnote{There is another approximately 35\% of midfielders and 21\% of attackers.}, and hence, one might expect this to factor in when negotiating salaries.
+However, there is also smaller demand for goalkeepers (a team typically has 3 goalkeepers in their active roster), and hence, we expect these two to cancel out to a fairly great extent, at least to an extend that should not over-inflate the market values.
+Given that 1 league point is worth the same in terms of league standings, one would expect that two players with the same {\method} would be paid the same amount regardless of their position.
+However, what we see from Figure \ref{fig:mv2} is that for players with the same {\method} value there are differences observed in their annual salary depending on their position.
+In particular, goalkeepers have the highest annual salary compared to players of other positions with the same expected on-pitch contribution.
+At the same time, a defender is going to be paid less compared to a forward or a midfielder with the same {\method} (especially for $\method > 0.1$).